Trump administration takes first steps in easing sanctions on Syria

 "We're taking them all off," Trump said a day before meeting the country's new leader.
 "Good luck, Syria.
 Show us something special."

-In testimony before U.S. lawmakers, Secretary of State Marco Rubio pushed for sanctions relief to start quickly, saying Syria's transition government could be weeks from "collapse and a full-scale civil war of epic proportions."
+In testimony before U.S. lawmakers this week, Secretary of State Marco Rubio pushed for sanctions relief to start quickly, saying Syria's transition government could be weeks from "collapse and a full-scale civil war of epic proportions."

 But asked what sanctions relief should look like overall, Rubio gave a one-word explanation: “Incremental.”